machine-learning-apps/self-hosted-k8s-runner/README.md

 This repository shows **how to run a self-hosted runner in a Kubernetes cluster**, which is useful if your Actions runner needs to create resources or update deployments.

-This project builds upon [github-developer/self-hosted-runners-anthos](https://github.com/github-developer/self-hosted-runners-anthos), which uses docker-in-docker in order to  instantiate a self-hosted runner on kubernetes.
+This project builds upon [github-developer/self-hosted-runners-anthos](https://github.com/github-developer/self-hosted-runners-anthos), which uses docker-in-docker in order to  instantiate a self-hosted runner on Kubernetes.
 ___

 # Optional: Customize Your Self-Hosted Runner